-This webinar will be a broad-ranging conversation that addresses the causes and consequences of the cascade of failures; the relevance for infrastructure and disaster risk reduction in the future; implications for the future of renewable electricity; and lessons about interactions with inequality and racism.
+The webinar featured a panel of experts that addressed the causes and consequences of the cascade of failures; the relevance for infrastructure and disaster risk reduction in the future; implications for the future of renewable electricity, and lessons about interactions with inequality and racism.
+You can view the webinar recording here and read a summary of the event and related Q&A.

 Sarah Fletcher, Lee and Kitty Price Center Fellow, Stanford Woods Institute for the Environment